zsh-users/zsh-history-substring-search/README.md

 Fig adds apps, shortcuts, and autocomplete to your existing terminal.

-Install `zsh-history-substring-searc` in just one click.
+Install `zsh-history-substring-search` in just one click.

 <a href="https://fig.io/plugins/other/zsh-history-substring-search" target="_blank"><img src="https://fig.io/badges/install-with-fig.svg" /></a>